snuke/backlinks-compression/README.md

 * Call `Develop` to develop a compressed graph.
 * Call `TransformToAdj` and `TransformToEdge` to transform a graph.

+#Performance

+Backlinks compression scheme has two steps: ordering vertexes and encoding the graph.
+This implementation uses BFS ordering for ordering vertexes and δ-code as the integer encoding scheme in encoding the graph.

+The followings are the results for real graphs in [Stanford Large Network Dataset Collection](http://snap.stanford.edu/data/).

+    graph : soc-Slashdot0922
+    edges      : 948464
+    bit length : 9238812
+    bits/edge  : 9.74081

+    graph : wiki-Vote
+    edges      : 26120
+    bit length : 259175
+    bits/edge  : 9.92247

 #References

 * Flavio Chierichetti, Ravi Kumar, Silvio Lattanzi, Michael